-Third, this post should in no way be the only thing you read about your August 29 to November 2 visit.
-It will be based entirely on our experiences and reports from other guests that we’ll be following on social media and blogs.
-We highly recommend visiting easyWDW, for example.
+Also, this post should in no way be the only thing you read about your August 29 to November 2 visit.
+Here’s a running list of posts from other sites we recommend:

 You know who is going to track every guest’s experience every day during this time?
 Absolutely no one.
 Read a variety of sources to get the broadest sense possible for what to expect.

 Mind the date of this post.
-If Disney has announced a major change (like a virtual queue or reservation system for Galaxy’s Edge or some part thereof) and it was after that date, then this post has not been updated to reflect it.
+If Disney has announced a major change and it was after that date, then this post has not been updated to reflect it.

 Finally, feel free to comment about your experience.
 We hope this helps everyone plan a successful visit.

 Tap / Grab / Modify

 We’re very big proponents of the tap / grab / modify approach to FastPass+.
 You should learn more about our Walt Disney World FastPass+ strategy in full, but it essentially boils down to the idea that once you use your first three FastPass+ reservations for the day you can keep getting new ones and modifying them to be as soon as possible to just keep riding rides without lines.